Olga Andrino

 Olga Andrino Diego (Burgohondo, Ávila) is a Spanish painter and sculptor.

 Biography

 Andrino's childhood was spent in the city of Madrid.
 She lived in Ibiza, London and Madrid.
-She studied fine art in Universidad Complutense de Madrid and she has the doctorade of sculpture.
+She studied fine art in Universidad Complutense de Madrid and she has the doctorate of sculpture.

 Andrino's art has come to America, working with galleries of Valliart, in Miami.
 She was also selected by her alma mater, along with three other artists, to represent the University at the College of Spain in Paris (Quatre Peinture et sculpture).

 Style

 Andrino use different materials for her works, among which may be mentioned paper mache, cement, sand, cardboard, wood and iron, among others.

 For six years her work has addressed the issue of the crowds, human groups and what areas they occupy.
 This has produced a dramatic piece of art, because the fact that it has human content also makes this dramatic content.
 It also delves into the world of words.
 The artist defines her work saying that the sculpture is pictorial and sculptural painting and the painting is first and second is relief.